-Partner in White & Case's Global Banking Practice and Director of the Firm's Africa practice, Josh advises corporates, governments, banks and other financial institutions on cross-border project development and finance transactions.
+Partner in White & Case's Global Debt Finance Practice and director of the Firm's Africa practice, Josh advises corporates, governments, banks and other financial institutions on cross-border project development and finance transactions in Africa.

 Josh has significant knowledge and experience of the African markets, and has worked on a number of landmark cross-border finance deals in the region.
 International in outlook and practice background, he has dual Ghanaian and British nationality, and works between the Firm's London and Johannesburg office.